jaameyaw/recipe-page-main/README.md

 ### Useful resources

-- [Example resource 1](https://www.stackoverflow.com) - This helped me for changing the color of unordered bullet points.
+- [(https://www.stackoverflow.com)] - This helped me for changing the color of unordered bullet points.

 ## Author